outreachy/website/docs/intern-agreement.md

 **Stipend.**

-Conservancy will pay you a $6,000 USD stipend (“Stipend”) for the Project in accordance with the following schedule, subject to Conservancy’s receipt of such funds from the relevant sponsor.
+Conservancy will pay you a $6,000 USD stipend (“Stipend”) for the Project in accordance with the following schedule.
 Conservancy payments are generally paid on a NET-30 basis.
 Recognizing internship structure of Outreachy, Conservancy will make best efforts to send out payments quickly after internship progress confirmations.
 Payments may be issued earlier than scheduled deadlines below,